captn3m0/never-say-you-cant-survive/README.md

 <li>Find Your Voice and Make It LOUD</li>
 <li>A Strong Narrator Can Help You Weave a Spell of Protection</li>
 <li>When the World Goes Loopy, You Can Become a Master of Time and Space</li>
+<li>Irony Doesn’t Have To Be the Enemy of Feels.
+They Can Team Up, In Fact!</li>
 </ol></details>

 ## License